dotnet/dotnet-docker/samples/README.md

 The samples exercise various levels of functionality.
 The [.NET Core Docker sample](dotnetapp/README.md) includes the most functionality, including build, unit testing, and pushing images to a container registry.
 The [ASP.NET Core Docker sample](aspnetapp/README.md) includes instructions for testing images with [Azure Container Instances](https://azure.microsoft.com/services/container-instances/).
 The samples include detailed instructions for use with and without Docker.

+## Sample Snippets

+In addition to fully operational sample projects, [code snippets](snippets/) are also provided for demonstrating more specific scenarios.

 ## Try a pre-built .NET Core Docker Image

 You can quickly run a container with a pre-built [.NET Core Docker image](https://hub.docker.com/_/microsoft-dotnet-core-samples/), based on the [.NET Core console sample](dotnetapp/README.md).